dejourford/wireshark/README.md

 ## What I Learned

 ![Wireshark Download Image](wireshark_installation.png)

-The user logged in anonymously using USER and the username and PASS as the password</li>
+The user logged in anonymously using USER and the username and PASS as the password